West Virginia School Choice Roadmap

 West Virginia public school students can access part-time or full-time online learning for free through the West Virginia Virtual School.
 Enrollment takes place through a student’s local school district, which may set guidelines and determine the number of courses a student can take.
 Non-public and homeschool students can access the virtual courses by enrolling as a part-time student in their local school.
 Fees apply for summer online courses, and in some other cases.

-There are also two virtual charter schools open to West Virginia students statewide as of the 2022-2023 school year in West Virginia.
+There are also two virtual charter schools open to West Virginia students statewide.
 These schools are the Virtual Preparatory Academy of West Virginia and West Virginia Virtual Academy, which has a career-technical focus.

-Finally, in some cases, districts have developed their own virtual offerings, like Kanawha County Schools Virtual School and Upshur County Virtual School
+Finally, in some cases, districts have developed their own virtual offerings, like Kanawha County Schools Virtual School.

 To read more about online learning in West Virginia, check out the Digital Learning Collaborative’s state profile.